 With the nuclear age and the frontiers of space quickly opening up to humanity’s sphere of influence, no fixed end point to this progress was assumed by the major part of populations of the world.
 Could it be that a new hope would finally be realized after centuries of oligarchical suppression?

-As it would later be revealed, the controlling hand of both the Communist International, as well as western European and American military doctrines throughout the Cold War would always be found in London, evidenced by the likes of MI6’s triple agent Kim Philby, the Socialist Fabians of the London School of Economics, Chatham House’s Royal Institute for International Affairs and Bertrand Russell’s International Institute for Applied Systems Analysis.
-The latter organization would spread its tentacles throughout MIT, Harvard, the Rand Corporation, and Soviet policy making circles alike.
-These British Empire networks would lead the call for “World Government” demanding the replacement of the sovereign nation-state system with a one world bureaucracy of “enlightened dictators” enforcing their will through the supranational military apparatus of NATO.
+As it would later be revealed, the controlling hand of both the Communist International, as well as western European and American military doctrines throughout the Cold War were always found in London, evidenced by the likes of MI6’s triple agent Kim Philby, the Socialist Fabians of the London School of Economics, Chatham House’s Royal Institute for International Affairs and Bertrand Russell’s International Institute for Applied Systems Analysis (IASA).
+The latter organization spread its tentacles throughout MIT, Harvard, the Rand Corporation, and Soviet policy making circles alike.
+These British Empire networks transcended the iron curtain led the call for “World Government” demanding the replacement of the sovereign nation-state system with a one world bureaucracy of “enlightened dictators” enforcing their will through the supranational military apparatus of NATO (created by a hive of Rhodes Scholars led by Escott Reid in 1947).
 Their thinking would be founded upon a radical positivist outlook called “systems analysis”, and “information theory” which would attempt to lock all branches of human knowledge into its cage.

 Within this dynamic that found the world often sitting precariously close to nuclear annihilation and death, the pulsing thirst for creativity and life would find various means of expression through different leaders from different cultures the world over, united by a common commitment to natural law, and unbounded progress.